-Domestic Students International Students

-Graduate Admissions International Admissions

-University Park Suite 100 123 Pace Hall

-Troy University Troy University

-Troy, AL 36082 Troy AL 36082

-Email: ask@troy.edu Email: intlrecruit@troy.edu

-Phone: 1-800-414-5756 Phone: 1-334-670-3335
+Domestic Students Graduate Admissions University Park Suite 100 Troy University Troy, AL 36082 Email: ask@troy.edu Phone: 1-800-414-5756 International Students International Admissions International Internationa

 Standardized Admission Test (Entrance Exam) Scores

 Official scores from nationally standardized aptitude examinations, such as the GRE, MAT or GMAT must be submitted at the time of application.
 No time limit for test scores is established for admission into Graduate School, although most scores are only available for five years.
 All GRE, MAT, or GMAT scores can be sent to: